Databricks asset bundle settings

 databricks bundle run -t prod hello_job

-Following is the previous example but split up into component files for even more modularization and better reuse across multiple bundle settings files.
+Following is the previous example but split up into component files for even more modularization and better reuse across multiple bundle configuration files.
 This technique enables you to not only reuse various definitions and settings, but you can also swap out any of these files with other files that provide completely different declarations:

 databricks.yml